Overview

 Rendered to Clients (Includes Sales Awards or Other Prizes)

-HSWS does not receive any economic benefit, directly or indirectly from any third party
+HSWS may receive economic benefit, directly or indirectly from a third party.
+HSWS

 B. Compensation to Non – Advisory Personnel for Client Referrals